hneemann/Digital/src/main/dig/hdl/HowTo.md

 There are two methods to make the hdl model run with the frequency given in the circuits clock component.
 The first one is to define the clock frequency used by the board.
-This is done by the `frequency` attribute in the xml root element:
+This is done by the `frequency` attribute in the xml root tag:
 ```xml
 <toolchain name="TinyFPGA BX" frequency="16000000">
   ...